 The Fund has a proven track record of outperformance in falling markets, dampening drawdowns for investors.
 Equally, the Fund has historically kept up with rising equity markets, resulting in attractive long-term outperformance.

-Avoiding capital intensive sectors such as utilities and natural resources, we focus on capital light Quality companies that can pay a growing and sustainable dividend to investors.
+Avoiding capital-intensive sectors such as utilities and natural resources, we focus on capital-light Quality companies that have the potential to pay a growing and sustainable dividend to investors.